chargebyte/chargebyte-docs/docs/source/cb_energy.rst

 The final steps of the wizard are

 * to set a grid limit for overload protection
-* add your initial EV parametres with name, netto battery capacity and minimum charging current as well as phase count of the on-board-charger
+* add your initial EV parameters with name, netto battery capacity and minimum charging current as well as phase count of the on-board-charger

 .. figure:: _static/images/cbenergy/setup-final.png